nervosnetwork/docs/docs/introduction/welcome.md

 ![nervos-log](assets/nervos-logo.png)

-Welcome to the Nervos community. ❤
+Welcome to the Nervos community.

 This is the documentation site for Nervos.
+Here you can learn the knowledge of Nervos CKB, as well as how to develop applications on it.

-Here you can learn about how to join the Nervos CKB network as a node or mine CKB tokens, as well as how to develop applications on CKB.
+Please notice that this document should be compatible with the latest version of CKB client release.
+More information about this can be found in [the CKB repo on GitHub](https://github.com/nervosnetwork/ckb).